iancze/DiskJockey/docs/cookbook.md

 The model grid setup

     grid:
-      nr: 64
+      nr: 128
-      ntheta: 32 # if mirrored about the equator, total of 64
+      ntheta: 40 # if mirrored about the equator, total of 64
       nphi: 1
-      r_in: 0.5 # [AU] # Inner edge of model grid
+      r_in: 0.1 # [AU] # Inner edge of model grid
       r_out: 300. # [AU] # Outer edge of model grid

 The distance parameters.
-Here we will fit for distance as a parameter and include a Gaussian prior
+For now, we will keep distance fixed.

-    fix_d : false
+    fix_d : true

-    dpc_prior:
-      mu : 143.6
-      sig : 5.7

 Choose what type of model will we be fitting.